TharinduTS/laevis_GBS_2020/README.md

 gatk --java-options "-Xmx2G" CreateSequenceDictionary -R   XENLA_9.2_genome.fa
 ```
  Create depth table using GATK for all genomes(in /filtered_VCFs/vcf_l_only)

+ ** You will not be able to get enough memory for java(like -Xmx16G) if you use bash to run script(max is 1/4 th of the physical memory you ask for).
+Therefore to test, submit job like this and keep checking .err file **
  ```bash
 #!/bin/sh
 #SBATCH --job-name=bwa_505